 How to Get from Quito to Quilotoa?

 One of the most stunning vistas you’ll come across in Ecuador will surely be from the edge of the Quilotoa Crater.
 Technically a caldera, this crater was formed nearly a thousand years ago following the collapse of a volcano.
-The lake’s water is a brilliant turquoise color due to the dissolved mineral deposits and, on a clear day, you can see an expanse of the Andes Mountain Range in the background.
+The water of Quilotoa lake is a brilliant turquoise color due to the dissolved mineral deposits and, on a clear day, you can see an expanse of the Andes Mountain Range in the background.
 It is truly a sight to behold!

 How to Get from Quito to Quilotoa?